cizordj/yancfs/readme.md

 - Clone this repo into `~/.config/nvim`
 - Initialize all submodules with `git submodule update --init --recursive`
-- Run the `setup` script and there you go.
+- Run the `setup` script and you're good to go.

 #### Update plugins

-To update all submodules to the latest version use this command:
+To update all submodules to their latest version use this command:
 ```bash
 git submodule update --recursive --remote
 ```